dieuly/software_engineering_2014_template/3_use_cases.md

   <tr>
     <td><strong>Normal flow:</strong></td>
     <td>1.
 Teachers or staff choose "Create note" bar <br/>
-        2. The app will show two options : "text" or "record" to create note for them <br/>
+        2. The app will show two options : create a text note or voice note<br/>
         3  a.
-If "text" is chosen <br/>
+If text note option is chosen <br/>
         3  a  1.
 The app will show the format form <br/>
         3  a  2.
 They will fill title and content fields <br/>
         3  a  3.
-Click "submit" button to confirm their note ready to share <br/>
+Submit their complete note <br/>
         3  b.
-If "record" is chosen <br/>
+If voice note option is chosen <br/>
         3  b  1.
 The app will show record voice panel <br/>
         3  b  2.
-Press the "start" button to record their voice <br/>
+Start recording their voice <br/>
         3  b  3.
-Press that button again to stop recording <br/>
-        3  b  4.
-Click "submit" button to ready to delivery the note <br/>
+After finishing record, submit the voice note <br/>
         4. The app ask if they want to review before delivering their note <br/>
         5  a.
-If "review" is chosen <br/>
+If reviewing option is chosen <br/>
         5  a  1.
 The app will show the content again <br/>
         5  b.
-If "confirm" is chosen <br/>
+If confirming option is chosen <br/>
         5  b  1.
 The app will delivery their note <br/>
     </td>
   </tr>